Ségur tops and dresses from Cozy Little World: a summer best-of!

 - elastic depending on the chosen version

-Ségur in top or dress version uses very little fabric.
+The Ségur in top or dress version is very economical.
 The top can fit into 60-70cm of fabric and the dress into 1.5m

 My version and my supplies

-I sewed the dress with buttons in front, loops, tie straps, and elasticated back in size 36.
+I sewed the dress with buttons at the front, loops, tie straps, and elasticated back in size 36.

 I chose to sew with white thread given the overall colors of my dress.
 It was ultimately the best fit.